nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ---
 ### Editing a show: `edit`

-**Description:** Want to modify a show?
+**Description:** Wanting to modify a show?
 Edit a show at the specified index shown in Trackermon's show list!

 **Format:** `edit INDEX [n/NAME] [s/STATUS] [c/COMMENT] [t/TAG]…​`